awxkee/yuvutils-rs/README.md

 # Rayon

-Some paths have multi-threading support, consider this feature if you're working on platform where using of multi-threading is reasonable.
+Some paths have multi-threading support.
+However, YUV conversion usually makes more sense in single-threaded mode, thus use this feature with care.

 ### Adding to project